kashif/node-cuda/README.md

 # Prerequisites

-You will need to have a CUDA compatible GPU as well as the appropriate [CUDA Toolkit](http://developer.nvidia.com/object/cuda_3_2_downloads.html) (version 3.2) installed for your platform.
+You will need to have a CUDA compatible GPU as well as the appropriate [CUDA Drivers](http://developer.nvidia.com/object/cuda_3_2_downloads.html) installed for your platform.

 # Installation